Instructor: Robert Zacharias, firstname.lastname@example.org (without the cation)

 - I’ll use class time as wisely as I can: if the whole group does not need to be involved in a discussion, I’ll try to bring only the needed group together.

-- You’ll do the same.
-You will come on time and ready to learn.
-If you’re late, enter quietly and speak with me after class.
+- You’ll also use class time carefully; you will come on time and ready to learn.
+If you’re late, please enter quietly and speak with me after class.

 - Attendance is expected at all sessions.
 Any absences beyond your 2nd will result in a third of a grade (3 point) deduction from your final course grade.
+Three latenesses equal an absence.
 Excused absences and emergencies are excepted, of course.
 Speak with me and email me in the case of either of these events coming about.

 This course, and IDeATe more broadly, purposefully attracts students from a wide disciplinary range, including art, design, engineering, architecture, computer science, business, and more.